 a draft copy of the approval by the Scheme’s Directors, General Partner(s) or the Manager (as applicable) of the revised Prospectus/ Key Investor Information Document (as applicable).

-10.2 Overseas based Non-UCITS Schemes

-An Overseas based Non-UCITS Scheme constituted in the form of an umbrella fund (i.e. with sub-funds) wishing to market in Malta, the units of additional sub-funds, is ordinarily required to submit the following documents:

-formal notification to the MFSA of its intention to apply for a licence in favour of the sub-fund;

-a confirmation from the Directors, General Partner or the Manager as applicable signifying their intention to apply for a licence in favour of the sub-fund;

-latest approved version of the revised Prospectus (as applicable);

-the appropriate application fee (refer to Section 13 below); and

-a confirmation from the Directors, General Partner(s) or the Manager (as applicable) signifying their intention to market the shares/ units of the sub-fund(s) in Malta.

 Applications for the Approval of Additional Classes of Shares/ Units of an Existing Scheme

-11.1 Maltese Non-UCITS Schemes and Maltese UCITS Schemes

-A Maltese Non-UCITS Scheme or Maltese UCITS Scheme constituted in the form of an umbrella (i.e. with sub-funds) or multi class (i.e. without sub-funds) fund wishing to issue an additional class of shares/ units (which shall not constitute a distinct sub-fund of the Scheme) is ordinarily required to submit the following documents:
+A scheme constituted in the form of an umbrella (i.e. with sub-funds) or multi class (i.e. without sub-funds) fund wishing to issue an additional class of shares/ units (which shall not constitute a distinct sub-fund of the Scheme) is ordinarily required to submit the following documents:

 formal notification to the MFSA of its intention to issue additional classes of shares/ units;